SiliconValley007/Todo-app/README.md

 # Todo-app
-A Simple Todo App made using flutte.
+A Simple Todo App made using flutter.